 Padma inc., a Swiss company, is the sole European manufacturer of herbal medicinal products and food supplements based on Tibetan formulae.
-For forty years, it has produced them according to the western quality standards.
+For more than forty years, it has produced them according to the western quality standards.
 It has thus seemed interesting to interview its director, Dr Herbert Schwabl, who kindly answered our questions.

 TME: Dr. Schwabl, can you shortly introduce yourself and Padma?

 My name is Herbert Schwabl.
 I’m currently living in Zurich, Switzerland, and working at Padma company.
 I’m a trained physicist, and I started to work with Tibetan Medicine as a researcher twenty years ago, and now I’m still in the field of Tibetan Medicine formulas.
 And after all these years, I’m still interested in understanding how Tibetan Medicine works.

 What kind of medication are produced by Padma?